Verifying Databases with Unit Tests

 Describes the uses and types of unit tests and provides links to topics that describe other aspects, such as how to create unit tests and how to test private methods.

-Describes how to manage tests by using the Test List Editor window.
+Describes how to manage tests by using Test Manager.

 Provides links to topics that describe how you can start to run any type of test.